 We like to do things ourselves over here at Mattress Clarity, so we decided to unbox it with no extra help.
 That being said, I do recommend unboxing this mattress with a friend, as the box is heavy and somewhat cumbersome.

-First, carry the Wright mattress box to the bedroom and set it near the bed; next, open the top of the box, remove the rolled-up mattress, and place it on the bed frame or foundation.
+First, carry the Wright mattress-in-a-box to the bedroom and set it near the bed; next, open the top of the box, remove the rolled-up mattress, and place it on the bed frame or foundation.
 Then, very carefully, begin to cut through the multiple layers of plastic; again, do this carefully, and don’t cut into the mattress.

 Once, the plastic is clear, the mattress will expand very quickly – I recommend giving the memory foam one or two days to fully expand and for the mattress to completely off-gas.